-Whenever you discover the spiritual lessons that you have to go through to transform and release your Sufferings always realize that because to the deeper mind there is only One Self, the spiritual lessons can only be completed if the Rejection of The Self is addressed both ways.
+Whenever you discover the spiritual lessons that you have to go through to transform and release your Sufferings, always realize that because there is really just One Self, the spiritual lessons can only be completed if the Rejection of The Self is addressed both ways.

 I.e. if the spiritual lesson is about accepting the laziness of the other person, no matter how much and how long you go through the lessons of directing acceptance towards the Other Self, without also directing acceptance towards the lazy part of yourself the process of transformation will simply stagger.

-Whenever you meditate and begin to have wandering Negative Thoughts about the person realize that direction of Negativity is not only towards that person but also towards yourself.
+Whenever you meditate and begin to have wandering Negative Thoughts about a person realize that direction of Negativity is not only towards that person but also towards yourself as well.